Healthy Indulgences – the Benefits of Dark Chocolate and Red Wine

 Resveratrol, a non-flavonoid polyphenol, found in red wine, has been shown to reduce metabolic syndrome – a collection of diseases, including obesity, increased diabetes risk, and high blood pressure.

 That’s right.
-Indulging in wine and chocolate is good for you!
+Indulging in red wine and dark chocolate is good for you!

-How do I make sure I’m getting the health benefits of wine?
+How do I make sure I’m getting all the health benefits of red wine?

 As with any food, a lot depends on from where it came, how it’s processed, and what other ingredients it contains.
-Wine is no different.
+Red wine is no different.

 “If you were to have a glass of wine with dinner, you may want to consider a glass of red,” said Chrisandra Shufelt, MD, assistant director of the Women’s Heart Center at the Cedars-Sinai Heart Institute.

-If you’ve seen articles damning wine for its heavy metal content, here’s the deal.
+If you’ve seen articles damning red wine for its heavy metal content, here’s the deal.

 The hysterical, mainstream media attacked the California wine industry, in 2015, over a since-retracted lawsuit.
 It claimed arsenic levels in wine should be comparable to water – 50 parts per billion.